awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 ## Aurora MySQL in\-place upgrade tutorial<a name="AuroraMySQL.Upgrading.Tutorial"></a>

 The following Linux examples show how you might perform the general steps of the in\-place upgrade procedure using the AWS CLI\.

- This first example creates an Aurora DB cluster that's running a 1\.x version of Aurora MySQL\.
+This first example creates an Aurora DB cluster that's running a 2\.x version of Aurora MySQL\.
 The cluster includes a writer DB instance and a reader DB instance\.
 The `wait db-instance-available` command pauses until the writer DB instance is available\.
 That's the point when the cluster is ready to be upgraded\.

 ```
-$ aws rds create-db-cluster --db-cluster-identifier cluster-56-2020-11-17-3824 --engine aurora \
+aws rds create-db-cluster --db-cluster-identifier mynewdbcluster --engine aurora-mysql \
-  --db-cluster-version 5.6.mysql_aurora.1.22.3
+  --db-cluster-version 5.7.mysql_aurora.2.10.2
 ...
-$ aws rds create-db-instance --db-instance-identifier instance-2020-11-17-7832 \
+aws rds create-db-instance --db-instance-identifier mynewdbcluster-instance1 \
-  --db-cluster-identifier cluster-56-2020-11-17-3824 --db-instance-class db.t2.medium --engine aurora
+  --db-cluster-identifier mynewdbcluster --db-instance-class db.t4g.medium --engine aurora-mysql
 ...
-$ aws rds wait db-instance-available --db-instance-identifier instance-2020-11-17-7832 --region us-east-1
+aws rds wait db-instance-available --db-instance-identifier mynewdbcluster-instance1
 ```

- The Aurora MySQL 2\.x versions that you can upgrade the cluster to depend on the 1\.x version that the cluster is currently running and on the AWS Region where the cluster is located\.
+The Aurora MySQL 3\.x versions that you can upgrade the cluster to depend on the 2\.x version that the cluster is currently running and on the AWS Region where the cluster is located\.
 The first command, with `--output text`, just shows the available target version\.
 The second command shows the full JSON output of the response\.
 In that response, you can see details such as the `aurora-mysql` value that you use for the `engine` parameter\.
-You can also see the fact that upgrading to 2\.07\.3 represents a major version upgrade\.
+You can also see the fact that upgrading to 3\.02\.0 represents a major version upgrade\.

 ```
-$ aws rds describe-db-clusters --db-cluster-identifier cluster-56-2020-11-17-9355 \
+aws rds describe-db-clusters --db-cluster-identifier mynewdbcluster \
   --query '*[].{EngineVersion:EngineVersion}' --output text
-5.6.mysql_aurora.1.22.3
+5.7.mysql_aurora.2.10.2

-$ aws rds describe-db-engine-versions --engine aurora --engine-version 5.6.mysql_aurora.1.22.3 \
+aws rds describe-db-engine-versions --engine aurora-mysql --engine-version 5.7.mysql_aurora.2.10.2 \
   --query '*[].[ValidUpgradeTarget]'
-[
-    [
-        [
+...
 {
     "Engine": "aurora-mysql",
-                "EngineVersion": "5.7.mysql_aurora.2.07.3",
+    "EngineVersion": "8.0.mysql_aurora.3.02.0",
-                "Description": "Aurora (MySQL 5.7) 2.07.3",
+    "Description": "Aurora MySQL 3.02.0 (compatible with MySQL 8.0.23)",
     "AutoUpgrade": false,
-                "IsMajorVersionUpgrade": true
+    "IsMajorVersionUpgrade": true,
-            }
-        ]
-    ]
-]
+    "SupportedEngineModes": [
+        "provisioned"
+    ],
+    "SupportsParallelQuery": true,
+    "SupportsGlobalDatabases": true,
+    "SupportsBabelfish": false
+},
+...
 ```

 This example shows how if you enter a target version number that isn't a valid upgrade target for the cluster, Aurora doesn't perform the upgrade\.
 Aurora also doesn't perform a major version upgrade unless you include the `--allow-major-version-upgrade` parameter\.
 That way, you can't accidentally perform an upgrade that has the potential to require extensive testing and changes to your application code\.

 ```
-$ aws rds modify-db-cluster --db-cluster-identifier cluster-56-2020-11-17-9355 \
+aws rds modify-db-cluster --db-cluster-identifier mynewdbcluster \
-  --engine-version 5.7.mysql_aurora.2.04.9 --region us-east-1 --apply-immediately
+  --engine-version 5.7.mysql_aurora.2.09.2 --apply-immediately
-An error occurred (InvalidParameterCombination) when calling the ModifyDBCluster operation: Cannot find upgrade target from 5.6.mysql_aurora.1.22.3 with requested version 5.7.mysql_aurora.2.04.9.
+An error occurred (InvalidParameterCombination) when calling the ModifyDBCluster operation: Cannot find upgrade target from 5.7.mysql_aurora.2.10.2 with requested version 5.7.mysql_aurora.2.09.2.

-$ aws rds modify-db-cluster --db-cluster-identifier cluster-56-2020-11-17-9355 \
+aws rds modify-db-cluster --db-cluster-identifier mynewdbcluster \
-  --engine-version 5.7.mysql_aurora.2.09.0 --region us-east-1 --apply-immediately
+  --engine-version 8.0.mysql_aurora.3.02.0 --region us-east-1 --apply-immediately
 An error occurred (InvalidParameterCombination) when calling the ModifyDBCluster operation: The AllowMajorVersionUpgrade flag must be present when upgrading to a new major version.

-$ aws rds modify-db-cluster --db-cluster-identifier cluster-56-2020-11-17-9355 \
+aws rds modify-db-cluster --db-cluster-identifier mynewdbcluster \
-  --engine-version 5.7.mysql_aurora.2.09.0 --region us-east-1 --apply-immediately --allow-major-version-upgrade
+  --engine-version 8.0.mysql_aurora.3.02.0 --apply-immediately --allow-major-version-upgrade
 {
-  "DBClusterIdentifier": "cluster-56-2020-11-17-9355",
+  "DBClusterIdentifier": "mynewdbcluster",
   "Status": "available",
-  "Engine": "aurora",
+  "Engine": "aurora-mysql",
-  "EngineVersion": "5.6.mysql_aurora.1.22.3"
+  "EngineVersion": "5.7.mysql_aurora.2.10.2"
 }
 ```

  It takes a few moments for the status of the cluster and associated DB instances to change to `upgrading`\.
 The version numbers for the cluster and DB instances only change when the upgrade is finished\.
 Again, you can use the `wait db-instance-available` command for the writer DB instance to wait until the upgrade is finished before proceeding\.

 ```
-$ aws rds describe-db-clusters --db-cluster-identifier cluster-56-2020-11-17-9355 \
+aws rds describe-db-clusters --db-cluster-identifier mynewdbcluster \
   --query '*[].[Status,EngineVersion]' --output text
-upgrading 5.6.mysql_aurora.1.22.3
+upgrading 5.7.mysql_aurora.2.10.2

-$ aws rds describe-db-instances --db-instance-identifier instance-2020-11-17-5158 \
+aws rds describe-db-instances --db-instance-identifier mynewdbcluster-instance1 \
   --query '*[].{DBInstanceIdentifier:DBInstanceIdentifier,DBInstanceStatus:DBInstanceStatus} | [0]'
 {
-    "DBInstanceIdentifier": "instance-2020-11-17-5158",
+    "DBInstanceIdentifier": "mynewdbcluster-instance1",
     "DBInstanceStatus": "upgrading"
 }

-$ aws rds wait db-instance-available --db-instance-identifier instance-2020-11-17-5158
+aws rds wait db-instance-available --db-instance-identifier mynewdbcluster-instance1
 ```

  At this point, the version number for the cluster matches the one that was specified for the upgrade\.

 ```
-$ aws rds describe-db-clusters --region us-east-1 --db-cluster-identifier cluster-56-2020-11-17-9355 \
+aws rds describe-db-clusters --db-cluster-identifier mynewdbcluster \
   --query '*[].[EngineVersion]' --output text

-5.7.mysql_aurora.2.09.0
+8.0.mysql_aurora.3.02.0
 ```

 The preceding example did an immediate upgrade by specifying the `--apply-immediately` parameter\.
 To let the upgrade happen at a convenient time when the cluster isn't expected to be busy, you can specify the `--no-apply-immediately` parameter\.
 Doing so makes the upgrade start during the next maintenance window for the cluster\.
 The maintenance window defines the period during which maintenance operations can start\.
 A long\-running operation might not finish during the maintenance window\.
 Thus, you don't need to define a larger maintenance window even if you expect that the upgrade might take a long time\.

- The following example upgrades a cluster that's initially running Aurora MySQL version 1\.22\.2\.
+The following example upgrades a cluster that's initially running Aurora MySQL version 2\.10\.2\.
 In the `describe-db-engine-versions` output, the `False` and `True` values represent the `IsMajorVersionUpgrade` property\.
-From version 1\.22\.2, you can upgrade to some other 1\.\* versions\.
+From version 2\.10\.2, you can upgrade to some other 2\.\* versions\.
 Those upgrades aren't considered major version upgrades and so don't require an in\-place upgrade\.
-In\-place upgrade is only available for upgrades to the 2\.07 and 2\.09 versions that are shown in the list\.
+In\-place upgrade is only available for upgrades to the 3\.\* versions that are shown in the list\.

 ```
-$ aws rds describe-db-clusters --region us-east-1 --db-cluster-identifier cluster-56-2020-11-17-3824 \
+aws rds describe-db-clusters --db-cluster-identifier mynewdbcluster \
   --query '*[].{EngineVersion:EngineVersion}' --output text
-5.6.mysql_aurora.1.22.2
+5.7.mysql_aurora.2.10.2

-$ aws rds describe-db-engine-versions --engine aurora --engine-version 5.6.mysql_aurora.1.22.2 \
+aws rds describe-db-engine-versions --engine aurora-mysql --engine-version 5.7.mysql_aurora.2.10.2 \
   --query '*[].[ValidUpgradeTarget]|[0][0]|[*].[EngineVersion,IsMajorVersionUpgrade]' --output text

-5.6.mysql_aurora.1.22.3 False
+5.7.mysql_aurora.2.10.3 False
-5.6.mysql_aurora.1.23.0 False
+5.7.mysql_aurora.2.11.0 False
-5.6.mysql_aurora.1.23.1 False
+5.7.mysql_aurora.2.11.1 False
-5.7.mysql_aurora.2.07.1 True
-5.7.mysql_aurora.2.07.1 True
-5.7.mysql_aurora.2.07.2 True
+8.0.mysql_aurora.3.01.1 True
-5.7.mysql_aurora.2.07.3 True
+8.0.mysql_aurora.3.02.0 True
-5.7.mysql_aurora.2.09.1 True
+8.0.mysql_aurora.3.02.2 True

-$ aws rds modify-db-cluster --db-cluster-identifier cluster-56-2020-11-17-9355 \
+aws rds modify-db-cluster --db-cluster-identifier mynewdbcluster \
-  --engine-version 5.7.mysql_aurora.2.09.0 --region us-east-1 --no-apply-immediately --allow-major-version-upgrade
+  --engine-version 8.0.mysql_aurora.3.02.0 --no-apply-immediately --allow-major-version-upgrade
 ...
 ```

 When a cluster is created without a specified maintenance window, Aurora picks a random day of the week\.
 In this case, the `modify-db-cluster` command is submitted on a Monday\.
 Thus, we change the maintenance window to be Tuesday morning\.
 All times are represented in the UTC time zone\.
-The `tue:10:00-tue:10:30` window corresponds to 2\-2:30 AM Pacific time\.
+The `tue:10:00-tue:10:30` window corresponds to 2:00\-2:30 AM Pacific time\.
 The change in the maintenance window takes effect immediately\.

 ```
-$ aws rds describe-db-clusters --db-cluster-identifier cluster-56-2020-11-17-9355 --region us-east-1 --query '*[].[PreferredMaintenanceWindow]'
+aws rds describe-db-clusters --db-cluster-identifier mynewdbcluster --query '*[].[PreferredMaintenanceWindow]'
 [
     [
         "sat:08:20-sat:08:50"
     ]
 ]

-$ aws rds modify-db-cluster --db-cluster-identifier cluster-56-2020-11-17-3824 --preferred-maintenance-window tue:10:00-tue:10:30"
+aws rds modify-db-cluster --db-cluster-identifier mynewdbcluster --preferred-maintenance-window tue:10:00-tue:10:30"
-$ aws rds describe-db-clusters --db-cluster-identifier cluster-56-2020-11-17-3824 --region us-east-1 --query '*[].[PreferredMaintenanceWindow]'
+aws rds describe-db-clusters --db-cluster-identifier mynewdbcluster --query '*[].[PreferredMaintenanceWindow]'
 [
     [
         "tue:10:00-tue:10:30"